 Interior Basement Waterproofing Systems

-Interior basement waterproofing systems are best suited for ground water problems that cause water leaks where the wall meets the floor or leaks up through the basement floor.
-If your walls are in good shape and not wet other than the very bottom this may be the best basement fix for you.
+If water is leaking where the wall meets the floor, or seeping up through the basement floor, interior basement waterproofing is likely the best solution.
+If your walls are in good shape and not wet other than the very bottom, this may be the best fix for you.

-There are several interior basement waterproofing systems that are made of a channel that is set at level on top of the footer or next to the top of the footer.
-Theses level channels will hold water.
-Water will collect and build up in the level channel until there is enough in there to push it over to the drainage point such as a sump pump system.
-These types of systems are evolutions of the DIY glue on baseboard systems that you can buy online or through some hardware stores.
+There are several interior basement waterproofing systems that involve a channel type drain which the contractor installs on top of, or next to, the footer.
+Since the footer is level, these channels will therefore hold water.
+Water will collect and build up in the channel until there is enough in there to push it over to the drainage point, such as a sump pump system.
+These systems are evolutions of the DIY glue-on baseboard systems that you can buy online or through some hardware stores.

 The best interior basement waterproofing systems involve a true interior footer drain that has a slope down to the sump pump crock / collection point.
 This is called “pitch” and is typically around 1/2″ per ten feet.
 With this design the water will naturally fall downhill and actually evacuate the drains instead of lay in them.
 This will keep the surrounding areas dry and free of build up of dampness.
 Many municipalities require a true interior footer drain system and will not allow the channel type systems.